Arianee/docs/docs/ArianeeJSEconomy.md

 #### Parameter
 1. `creditType` - `string`:  the type of credit 'certificate', 'event', 'message')
 2. `numberOfCredit` - `integer`:  the number of credit to buy
 3. `publicAddress` - `string`: (optional) the public address of credit receiver.
-Default: current wallet public addresse
+Default: current wallet public address

 #### Result
 `promise` returns `object`: The receipt of the blockchain transaction